 This process is very important.
 Especially in a long-term perspective.
 I’m talking about the content.
 High quality content will always bring you long-term results.
 And that’s what you need when planning tp grow Drupal community.
 Because if you make a great promotion and a lot of people came but the sessions were boring or speakers performed not good - people’s expectation will be ruined and they won’t come again.
 That means that next time you’ll need to attract other people.
 Anf from time to time it will be more and more difficult.
 That is why we are talking about content before talking about the promotion.

-In this process we need to underline 2 areas: agenda development and working with speakers and experts.
+In this process, we need to underline 2 areas: agenda development and working with speakers and experts.

-Other way to plan the agenda is agenda blocks.
+Another way to plan the agenda is agenda blocks.
 You can divide all sessions into groups based on their content and explain this to delegates.
 That will help them to understand what’s going on and better understand information.
 For example, you can have frontend block of sessions, then backend block, general block and so on.

 So now you are ready to develop a draft of the agenda (sessions flow, blocks), and it is time to start searching for potential speakers.
-I use this algorythm of finding speakers.
+I use this algorithm of finding speakers.
 Firstly I think of everyone who could potentially perform at my events.
-I don’t know what is the situation in your city but here we have lack of speakers speciallizing on IT topics.
-And there usually is a dilemma: either the person is great developer but doesn’t have experience in public speaking, or he is performing very well but doesn’t know needed topics.
+I don’t know what is the situation in your city but here we have lack of speakers specializing on IT topics.
+And there usually is a dilemma: either the person is a great developer but doesn’t have experience in public speaking, or he is performing very well but doesn’t know needed topics.

-Then you’d better make a list of topics for each speaker in your list (that will fit to your planned agenda) in order to make a meeting with this speaker more efficient.
-Sometimes people agree to perform but can’t choose the topics or suggest topic that doesn’t fit to your vision and plan.
+Then you’d better make a list of topics for each speaker in your list (that will fit your planned agenda) in order to make a meeting with this speaker more efficient.
+Sometimes people agree to perform but can’t choose the topics or suggest a topic that doesn’t fit your vision and plan.
 That is why it is much better to offer a choice from options that you have prepared instead of letting the speaker choose himself.
-But before making the list of topics - find out what certain speaker is usually deliever and which of those topics you can modify a bit and use for Drupal Cafe.
+But before making the list of topics - find out what certain speaker usually delivers and which of those topics you can modify a bit and use for Drupal Cafe.